cheikhshift/gos/faas.md

 #### `<template>` tags :
 Your `<template>`'s name attribute will be the name of your OpenFaaS function.
 The Stdin of this function is a JSON string which will be converted to the tag's specified `struct` attribute.

+#### Notes
+With end tags write your response to Stdout directly.
+I used [this](https://github.com/cheikhshift/TestFaas/blob/master/gos.gxml) Go server repository for this guide.
+Template functions compile their linked `.tmpl` (with internal package `html/template`) file then write the output to Stdout.